Today, Cloudability enters General Availability powered by instance-level analytics and the Japanese philosophy of Kaizen.

 More than just increasing productivity, Kaizen is about empowering people to use their domain knowledge to perform experiments on their work and identify inefficiencies.
 It’s a way to improve the bottom line—and morale—by enabling each person to cut the cruft out of their own workflow.

-1) During the last year, our public beta platform has focused on the first part of CITI: self-reflection of processes, or feedback.
+1) During the last year, our public beta platform has focused on the first part of Continuous IT Improvement: self-reflection of processes, or feedback.
 We’ve given our 4,000+ customers the ability to see what they are spending on the cloud each day and eliminate surprises.
-It’s worked well, with companies like Pegasystems reporting their spending dropped 20% the first month and Adobe saying that Cloudability encourages good behavior by engineers.
+It’s worked well, with companies like Pegasystems reporting that their spending dropped 20% the first month and Adobe saying that Cloudability encourages good behavior by engineers.

-2) Today we begin enabling part two of CITI: the identification of suboptimal processes, or efficiency.
+2) Today we begin enabling part two of Continuous IT Improvement: the identification of suboptimal processes, or efficiency.
 We’re excited to announce instance-level cloud analytics that let you build and share custom reports revealing exactly what is happening in your infrastructure from CPU utilization to bandwidth to Disk I/O so that everyone in your org can surface inefficiencies.

 Cloudability is proud to be launching our General Availability today and to be staking a claim in the movement to put IT into the hands of the people on the ground and enabling everyone in the organization to continuously improve the way they operate.